-^a Analysis is based on 2016 Energy Information Administration (EIA) data.
+^{a} Analysis is based on 2016 Energy Information Administration (EIA) data.
 Information reported to EIA is estimated to cover approximately 90 percent of electricity customers.

 There are, however, caveats to these findings.
 First, the variability of reliability performance is a function of a myriad of factors, including regional differences, varying regulatory standards, costs, system configuration, customer density, hazard exposure, and other.
-Also, utilities have historically reported SAIDI, SAIFI, and CAIDI statistics in inconsistent ways; for example, some utilities include data associated with "major events" in their public reporting to public utilities commissions, while others do not.
-Utilities also take inconsistent approaches to defining "major events."
-The lack of uniform national data inhibits more sophisticated analysis of macro trends in distribution reliability-something that is important to remedy in an electricity sector that is increasingly data intensive.
+Also, utilities have historically reported SAIDI, SAIFI, and CAIDI statistics in inconsistent ways; for example, some utilities include data associated with "major events" in their public reporting to public utilities commissions, while others do not.6 Utilities also take inconsistent approaches to defining "major events."7 The lack of uniform national data inhibits more sophisticated analysis of macro trends in distribution reliability-something that is important to remedy in an electricity sector that is increasingly data intensive.

-Also, although the predecessor to today's NERC was first formed in 1968 to address system reliability, the Institute of Electrical and Electronics Engineers (IEEE) Standard 1366 only formally defined industry reliability metrics in 1998.
-The Energy Information Administration (EIA) began collecting distribution-level reliability data, including SAIDI and SAIFI information, in 2013-marking increased attention and effort on the reliability front.
-Yet, even today, only 33% of utilities report these statistics, covering 91% of the electricity sales in the nation, which indicates that there is room for improving reliability reporting practices.
-The sales in the nation of the proving reliability reporting practices.
+Also, although the predecessor to today's NERC was first formed in 1968 to address system reliability, the Institute of Electrical and Electronics Engineers (IEEE) Standard 1366 only formally defined industry reliability metrics in 1998.8 The Energy Information Administration (EIA) began collecting distribution-level reliability data, including SAIDI and SAIFI information, in 2013-marking increased attention and effort on the reliability front.
+Yet, even today, only 33 percent of utilities report these statistics, covering 91 percent of the electricity sales in the Nation, which indicates that there is room for improving reliability reporting practices.9

 There are other reliability measures and associated government reporting requirements as well.
 NERC, for example, collects the additional data it needs to promulgate reliability and security standards, but it does not make all of these data available to government agencies.
-Beyond reliability, a number of resilience metrics and measures have been proposed; however, there has not been a coordinated industry or government initiative to develop consensus or implement standardized resilience metrics, though the Grid Modernization Laboratory Consortium is launching the Foundational Metrics Analysis project to develop some resilience metrics.11
+Beyond reliability, a number of resilience metrics and measures have been proposed; however, there has not been a coordinated industry or government initiative to develop consensus or implement standardized resilience metrics, though the Grid Modernization Laboratory Consortium is launching the Foundational Metrics Analysis project to develop some resilience metrics.10

-4.2.2 Time Scales and Grid Reliability
+Time Scales and Grid Reliability